-When you smoke any kind of meat, the slow cooking process gives it a beautiful, tender flavor that most people find irresistible.
+When you smoke any meat, the slow cooking process gives it a beautiful, tender flavor that most people find irresistible.
 From all the quick things to smoke in a smoker, steak is the most delicious and protein-rich food to rustle up.

 Note: most links in this article are Amazon.com Affiliate links, see Affiliate Disclosure, thank you.